shyd/STM32CubeF4/Projects/STM324xG_EVAL/Examples/FLASH/FLASH_EraseProgram/readme.txt

 be returned to user (through variable 'SectorError').

-Once this operation is finished, sector word programming operation will be performed in the FLASH memory.
+Once this operation is finished, sector word programming operation will be performed in the Flash memory.
 The written data is then read back and checked.

 STM324xG-EVAL evaluation board LEDs can be used to monitor the transfer status:
  - LED1 is ON when there are no errors detected after data programing